mshablovskyy/gtp/README.md

 usage: gtp.py [-h] path
 gtp.py: error: the following arguments are required: path

-You have not give arguments needed, so now you in the Wizard setup Enter path to your folder with takeouts:
+You have not given arguments needed, so now you in the Wizard setup Enter path to your folder with takeouts:
 ```